 Monitoring

-In addition to watching EKGs and other machines to ensure that a patient remains in a stable condition, you’ll keep an eye on other core vitals that might act as indicators of side effects or any signs that they might be at risk for other complications.
+In addition to watching EKGs and other machines to ensure that a patient remains in a stable condition, you’ll keep an eye on other core vitals that might act as indicators of side effects or complications of treatments, and communicate these findings with the healthcare team to promptly intervene.

 Treatment

-Telemetry Nurses also administer medication, perform diagnostic tests, assist with surgical procedures, and perform basic life support procedures when necessary.
-This is where varied experience as an RN can serve both you and your patients in your ability to provide comprehensive, quality care on top of your specialized Telemetry skillset.
+Telemetry nurses also administer medication, perform diagnostic tests, and provide life support procedures when necessary.
+This is where varied experience as an RN can serve both you and your patients in your ability to provide comprehensive, quality care on top of your specialized telemetry skillset.

 Innovate